ignas-sakalauskas/SnsTestReceiver/README.md

 # SnsTestReceiver
-Simple API to receive and manage SNS test notifications
+Simple API to receive and manage SNS test notifications.